Hampshire Brigade

 The Hampshire Brigade, previously the Portsmouth Brigade and later 128th (Hampshire) Brigade, was an infantry formation of the British Army of the Volunteer Force, Territorial Force (TF) and Territorial Army (TA) in existence from 1889 until after the Second World War.
 It served in British India during the First World War, but not as a complete formation.
-During the Second World War, the 128th Infantry Brigade fought in the Tunisia Campaign, in the Italian Campaign, and later in the Greek Civil War.
+During the Second World War, the 128th Infantry Brigade fought in the Tunisian campaign, in the Italian Campaign, and later in the Greek Civil War.
 The brigade was composed entirely of battalions from the Hampshire Regiment (later Royal Hampshire Regiment).

 Volunteer Brigade

 The Stanhope Memorandum of December 1888 proposed a comprehensive Mobilisation Scheme for units of the Volunteer Force, which would assemble in their own brigades at key points in case of war.
 In peacetime these brigades provided a structure for collective training.
 Under this scheme four of the five Volunteer Battalions (VBs) of the Hampshire Regiment formed the Portsmouth Brigade (the 4th VB was initially in the Portland Brigade, but joined after that formation was disbanded in the early1890s):